wiiznokes/LibreFanControl/INSTALL.md

 - The uppercase answer is the default one.
 - After this step on my PC, I go from 3 to 25 sensors detected.

-### 4. You all good, you can execute the app in the place you went to it at step 0.
+### 4. You all good, you can execute the app that in the place you selected first.
 ```
 sudo /opt/LibreFanControl/bin/LibreFanControl
 ```